Polypectomy is the removal of a polyp. The most common types of polyp removal surgeries include uterine polypectomies and colon polypectomies.

 How big do they get?

-Even when a polyp isn’t cancerous, some polyps grow very large.
+Even when they are not cancerous, some polyps can grow very large.
 When they do, they may alter blood flow, put pressure on organs, and cause a range of other symptoms.

 Preparation for a polypectomy depends on the surgical technique and the location of the polyps.